 The premise of the series is for serial singletons to make deeper connections, and the show's decided that sex has gotten in the way of that.
-So sexual physical touch is banned in favor of talking and opening up your heart.
+So sexual physical touch is banned in favour of talking and opening up your heart.
 For every transgression, money is deducted from the $100,000 grand prize.
-Contestants would only find out how much their actions had cost after they'd broken the rules.
+While in the past the prize has been $100,000, in 2022 the season 3 grand prize is $200,000.
+Contestants only find out how much their actions cost after they've broken the rules.

 Trust that the roles are broken quite a few times throughout the series' 8 episodes.
 But, when someone slips, no alarms ring.
 The producers let the couple finish their kiss or night together and then they get scolded later that night or the next day.
 That's when Lana — the show's Amazon Alexa-esque AI host — informs all the contestants at once which rules were broken and how much money had been lost.
 At first, Lana doesn't reveal who the rule-breakers were, but if contestants ask her a direct question about who broke the rules, she answers.

-Getting intimate with someone you're dating can be a really great way to further bond in a relationship, but this show wanted to test the theory that sex can also be used by some as a roadblock to getting to know someone better.
+Getting intimate with someone you're dating can be a really great way to further bond in a relationship, but this show wants to test the theory that sex can also be used by some as a roadblock to getting to know someone better.
 Removing that crutch can lead to a more meaningful relationship.
 That's Lana's theory, anyway.
-But it doesn't hurt that this show is airing during a time when many people aren't going out and having sex right now.
+But it doesn't hurt that this show is airing during a time when many people aren't going out and having sex right now due to the Omicron wave of COVID-19.
 Viewers will be able to uniquely relate to the contestants' struggle, and maybe even understand why they'd be willing to throw away $20,000 for a roll in the hay.